OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 ## Important parts of an add-in command

 The following steps explain how to add add-in commands to an existing add-in.
-These steps assume you're using an XML manifest.
-If you're working with the JSON-based unified Microsoft 365 manifest, see [Add-in commands in a Unified Microsoft 365 manifest for Outlook add-ins (developer preview)](#add-in-commands-in-a-unified-microsoft-365-manifest-for-outlook-add-ins-developer-preview).

 ### Step 1: Add VersionOverrides element